ricdikulous/imx-unity-game-lessons/lessons/07-Upload-Initial-Metadata-&-Create-Smart-Contract/README.md

 1. **Uploading the initial collection metadata** to our AWS S3 bucket.
 2. **Creating and linking a smart contract** for the collection using Immutable Hub.

-### What We're Not Doing
-We won't be uploading metadata for individual NFTs in this lesson.
+*Note*: We won't be uploading metadata for individual NFTs in this lesson.
 Instead, our focus is on setting up the collection's metadata, which is crucial for dynamically generating NFTs during gameplay.

 ## Step-by-Step Guide